 Any successful business owner or entrepreneur understands the importance of providing top-notch customer service, regardless of their industry or the products and services they represent.
 Without good customer service, it becomes increasingly difficult to remain successful, especially as a business or brand is more widely known and recognized.

 Create a customer service strategy to ensure your ability to maintain communication with your customers, even after they have placed their orders.
 Implementing a customer service strategy is a way for you to avoid missing opportunities to remedy potential bad sales or negative experiences.
 Some ways to consider improving your customer service strategy for your candle making business may include:

 - Adding a Live Chat Option to Your Website or ECommerce Store

 - Creating a Ticket System for Users to Submit Issues They Are Experiencing

 - Providing a Business Telephone Number

 - Creating Email Forms on Your Website, Social Media Sites, and ECommerce Store for Quick Access and Instant Communication

 Once you are comfortable with the process of candle making, familiarizing yourself with social media and digital marketing is a must, especially in today’s highly competitive and technologically advanced society.
-With a bit of commitment and dedication to your candle-making business, you can help your brand to stand out while making a name for yourself and all of your hard work.
+With a bit of commitment and dedication to your candle-making business, you can help your brand stand out while making a name for yourself and all your hard work.

-Did you find this tutorial on creating a candle business from your own from the ground up helpful and useful?
+Did you find this tutorial on creating a candle business from your own from the ground up helpful and valuable?
 I hope I was able to shed light on the candle-making industry to provide you with the necessary tools and resources to get started on your own candle company and brand.